IAM Automation: How App Access Works With Identity Providers

 Onboarding

 When new employees join, your IDP can provision accounts based on role templates.
-But you're still coordinating multi-step approval workflows.
+The coordination upstream of that provisioning event is where the week disappears.

 Internal Role Changes

-Internal role changes create the most coordination overhead.
-Previous managers must confirm which access was role-specific versus individual exceptions.
+Internal role changes generate the most coordination overhead.
+Previous managers must confirm which access was role-specific versus an individual exception.
 New managers must approve additional access.
+Finance flags license cost differences.

-- Revoke Marketo and HubSpot access that was specific to the old role
+- Revoke Marketo and HubSpot access tied to the old role

 - Confirm whether their Figma license transfers or gets reassigned